Thamizh: Soundtrack

+The soundtrack was composed by Bharadwaj.

 Release

-The similarities of title and release date between Thamizh and Vijay-starrer Thamizhan created confusion with the producers of both films unable to accommodate any changes.
+The similarities of title and release date between Thamizh and the unrelated Thamizhan created confusion with the producers of both films unable to accommodate any changes.
 Made at a cost of ₹20 million, the film failed to get a distributor before release due to competition from other films, so producer Amudha Durairaj marketed the venture herself.
-The film was released on Tamil New Year 2002 (14 April) alongside Vijay's Thamizhan, Vikram's Gemini and Vijayakanth's Raajjiyam.
+The film was released on Tamil New Year 2002 (14 April) alongside Thamizhan, Gemini and Raajjiyam.

 Critical reception

-The film gained positive reviews upon release, with a critic noting the "debutant director has woven an action packed entertainer and has etched out the roles well".
-Another critic wrote "When one leaves the theatre, one gets the satisfaction of watching a good film.
+A critic from Cinematoday3.itgo.com wrote "When one leaves the theatre, one gets the satisfaction of watching a good film.
 This feeling has been rare in recent lives.
 Thamizh has turned out as the thirst quencher".
 Malathi Rangarajan of The Hindu noted "Thamizh is backed by a strong storyline and a significant end [sic] and the positive twist is appealing."
+Malini Mannath of Chennai Online wrote, "Debutant director Hari reveals commendable confidence, in his very first venture, crafting his screenplay intelligently, with well defined characters, engaging incidents & a racy narrative style.
+In short he has a firm grip on the medium, the script having not many rough edges".